Driver Education Information for Homeschoolers

 If you are age 19 or older and you have never held a license issued by any state, you must provide proof of successful completion of a state-approved driver education program OR you must have held a learner’s permit at least 30 days before taking the road skills test at a DMV customer service center.

 If you are under age 19, you must provide proof of successful completion of a state-approved driver education program and you must hold a learner’s permit at least nine months before you can receive a driver’s license.
 You will receive a certificate from the driver education provider when you complete the program.
-In addition to state-approved driver’s program, your parent, guardian or foster parent must certify that you received at least 40 hours of driving practice, ten of which must have been completed after sunset.
+In addition to completing the state-approved driver’s program, your parent or guardian must certify that you received at least 45 hours of driving practice, 15 of which must have been completed after sunset.

 If you are between the ages of 15 years and six months and 19 years of age, you must fulfill the following requirements in order to be issued a driver’s license: